tenzir/tenzir/web/docs/tql2/operators/from.md

 The format to read is, just as the compression, inferred from the file-ending.
 Supported file formats are the common file endings for our [`read_*` operators](operators.md#parsing).

-If inference fails, the `from` operator tries to read the input as JSON.

 If you want to provide additional arguments to the parser, you can use the [pipeline argument](#---optional) to specify the parsing manually.
 This can be useful, if you e.g. know that the input is `suricata` or `ndjson` instead of just plain `json`.